What is a Colorado Marijuana Surety Bond?

 Retail marijuana cultivation facilities have also burgeoned.
 Such facilities may file a replacement surety bond if they have two months’ anticipated tax liability changes after having been issued a retail marijuana cultivation license.

 Without these bonds, businesses in the marijuana industry cannot obtain a license.
 They work much like sales tax bonds where dispensaries, retailers, and cultivators need to post a bond to ensure that they will report taxes appropriately and pay them on time.

 Who are the parties involved in a Colorado Marijuana Surety Bond?

-Just like with other surety bonds, marijuana surety bonds include three parties.
+Just like with other surety bonds, a Marijuana-Cannabis Surety Bond includes three parties.

 Obligee: the State of Colorado, in this case, the Colorado Department of Revenue.

 Principal: the medical dispensary, retail pot shop, or cultivation facility.

 Surety: the surety bond provider that underwrites and issues the bond, thus financially ensuring that the Obligee will comply with the conditions of the agreement.

 The Principal must pay all taxes, penalties, and interests due or to become due under the state laws relating to medical or retail marijuana, and particularly under C.R.S.
 39-28.8-301, et. seq.

 In a case of a violation or if the Principal defaults on tax payments, the State can file a claim and be compensated by the Surety.